tbellembois/gobkm/README.md

 ## GUI

-- drag and drop an URL from your Web browser address bar into a folder to bookmark it OR
+- drag and drop an URL from your Web browser address bar into the drop zone (top right corner) OR
 - use the "GoBkm bookmark current page" bookmarklet to bookmark the current page
-- delete folders and bookmarks by dropping them on the bin icon
-- rename folders and bookmarks with the "r" key when the mouse is over
+- rename folders and bookmarks with the F2 key when selected
-- star/unstar bookmarks with the star icons

 ## Bookmarklets

-Click the little "earth" icon at the bottom of the application and drag and drop the 2 bookmarklets in your bokmark bar.
+Click on the little "earth" icon at the bottom of the application and drag and drop the 2 bookmarklets in your bookmark bar.
 The "GoBkm application" bookmarklet open GoBkm.
 The "GoBkm bookmark current page" bookmarklet bookmarks the current page (alternative to the drag and drop method).